 Drug Abuse and Addiction in College

-Many people are not surprised by frequent and excessive drinking in college, but what people may be unaware of is that alcohol is not the only substance being abused on college campuses.
+Many people are not surprised by frequent and excessive drinking in college, but people may be unaware that alcohol is not the only substance being abused on college campuses.

 Drug Abuse for Academic Performance Enhancement